-&lt;sup>22 In terms of the quantitative assessment, however, this cluster consists only of manufacturing measures that apply to other transport modes as well.
+&lt;sup>21 In terms of the quantitative assessment, however, this cluster consists only of manufacturing measures that apply to other transport modes as well.

-Though none of the measures in this cluster is exclusively dedicated to the use of hydrogen in maritime vessels.
+&lt;sup>22 Though none of the measures in this cluster is exclusively dedicated to the use of hydrogen in maritime vessels.